KNeo99/KN-Learning-Ecosystem/README.md

 Provide accessible lessons in fundamental English literacy — reading, writing, and comprehension.

-Offer free, browser-based courses on advanced subjects like Cloud Computing, AI, and more.
+Offer free, browser-based courses on cloud computing, AI, and other advanced topics.

-Build a supportive learning community through FAQs and GitHub discussions.
+Build a learning ecosystem that uses empathy, user-centric design, and light gamification to keep learners engaged.

 Promote global collaboration — anyone can contribute ideas, lessons, or enhancements.